 Like all of the abovementioned based on a true story films, what we see has been widely embellished from the so-called facts.
 The film has the experiment being conducted by an academic at Oxford University; the real experiment was conducted by a group of amateur parapsychologists with no academic affiliation and, while one of the group A.R.G.
 Owen held a doctorate, it was in mathematics, not psychology.
 The film has physical manifestations and levitations, appearances of teleplasm, objects violently thrown about, people being bitten and their hands burned, even apparently char-broiled in a bathroom; the most that was ever reported in real-life was a series of table knockings and movings, the dimming of the electrical lights and a breeze moving through the room.
 While the film has the entity killing most of the research team and the one survivor left in a psychiatric institution, in real-life the only means whereby any members of the team died was of natural causes years later.
 There was no troubled girl at the centre of the real experiment, nobody with any cult association and Dr Owen had no history of attempting to conduct the experiment on his own children; it was simply a group of researchers attempting to manifest a fictional entity that they had created.
 Even the photos over the end credits that we are led to believe are supposedly those of the real parapsychological research team are ones that have been fabricated for the film using modern actors in 1970s clothing.
 It may be worth noting the few facts that do correspond between the experiment and the film it does take place in the 1970s; there is an experiment that involves a group attempting to manifest something from the unconscious; oh and the experiment was also filmed.
 There however resemblances endeth.
 An excellent article on the comparison between fact and film can be found here at History vs Hollywood.

 What we have with The Quiet Ones bears so little in common with the true story (an experiment where the so-called evidence has been called into sceptical doubt anyway) that it should more accurately be regarded as an outright fiction.
 To this extent, there is no sense as you keep hoping in some of these based on a true story accounts of paranormal incidents that the film might be paring away horror movie cliches and revealing a certain truth about the phenomena.
-In reality, in almost all cases, what we have are films that pump up the limited and rather unexciting facts with a good deal of modern horror movie theatrics.
+In reality, in almost all cases, what we have are films that pump up the rather unexciting facts with a good deal of modern horror movie theatrics.

-The various burning dolls, ectoplasmic manifestations, ghost bites and so on may well scare somebody who hasnt seen many horror films but mostly I found John Pogues direction run of the mill and to be produced by dipping his hand into a barrel of well-worn horror movie tricks that we have seen a great many times before.
+The various burning dolls, ectoplasmic manifestations, ghost bites and so on may well scare somebody who hasnt seen many horror films but mostly I found John Pogues direction run of the mill and only to come from dipping his hand into a barrel of well-worn horror movie tricks that we have seen a great many times before.
 That and the old chestnut of trying to scare an audience with amplified noises on the soundtrack.
 The eventual garbled explanations we get involving cults and abused children fail to make a lot of sense and feel like someone has robbed the explanatory basics of Silent Hill (2006).
 For me, the show started to collapse into ridicule about the point that Jared Harris bursts in to find Olivia Cooke trying to force herself on Sam Claflin and demands in a very proper British accent: Take your hands out of his trousers now, please.